guibros/mobile_app_for_iot/README.md

-# MQTT Switch in React-Native
+# Mobile (IOS/Android) App to Command a ConnectedObject

-IoT Mobile app to command a connected objet.
-Switches to activate componants on a microcontroller through a MQTT server.
-Log in all activities into MongoDB and view the log.
+The app switches command components on a connected objet; like a Raspberry Pi or amicrocontroller.
+The commands go through a MQTT server.
+The target RPi or MCU sends back the change of state though the same MQTT server.
+The app shows the state of each component onthe RPi or the MCU.
+The outcoming and incoming activities are saved to an online database, FingoBox, and display within the app.

 ![]()

-- instruction 1
+- Start from myApp folder with expo react native command "npm start"
-- instruction 2
+- Install Expo on handheld device
-- instruction 3
+- Read QR code with handheld device camera